FindMySchool LogoFindMySchool

 If you are considering the school specifically for Reception onwards, it is worth asking how the school supports transition into local secondary options, including any relationships with nearby secondaries, how it approaches Year 6 readiness, and what pastoral support looks like for pupils moving into much larger settings.
 In very small primaries, that move can feel like a bigger step, and good transition work is a genuine differentiator.

 Reception entry is coordinated through the local authority route.
-The school’s admissions page describes applying for Reception via the relevant local authority, and it provides an example cycle where applications open in early September and close in mid-January, with allocation notifications in April.
-For 2026 to 2027 Reception entry in Oxfordshire, the county council states that applications should be made by 15 January 2026.
+The school’s admissions page describes applying for Reception via the relevant local authority.
+For 2027 to 2028 Reception entry in Oxfordshire, applications open on 3 November 2026 and close on 15 January 2027, with allocation notifications on 16 April 2027 and responses due by 30 April 2027.

-The school is oversubscribed on the Reception entry route with four applications for one offer shown for the most recent recorded cycle in that data.
-Competition at very small primaries can look strange in absolute numbers, but the underlying message is consistent, places can be tight.
+Competition at very small primaries can look strange in absolute numbers, but the underlying message is consistent: places can be tight.
 If you are applying from outside Oxfordshire, the school website explicitly references the need to apply through the correct local authority depending on home address.

 Nursery and pre-school entry is handled differently.
 The school states that applications for pre-school are made directly to the school, with an application form available via the office, and it describes indicative capacity.
 If early years is part of your plan, keep the nursery fee rule in mind, published pricing is not always on the main site pages, and you should rely on direct confirmation from the school.